JetBrains/teamcity-documentation/topics/upgrade-notes.md

 {id="bundled-tools-updates-2024-07"}

 * The bundled Git was updated to version 2.45.2 in both Server and Agent Docker images.
 * TeamCity distribution no longer bundles the HSQLDB library.
 Instead, it is now downloaded on demand (in case you already use the HyperSQL database or select this option for a new TeamCity server on its first launch).
-If your TeamCity instance is offline or fails to download the required library due to proxy server settings, download the `hsqldb1-1.0.0.jar` directly from [download.jetbrains.com](https://download.jetbrains.com/teamcity-repository/org/jetbrains/teamcity/hsqldb1/1.0.0/hsqldb1-1.0.0.jar) and place it to `[TeamCity_Data_Directory](teamcity-data-directory.md)/lib/jdbc`.
+If your TeamCity instance is offline or fails to download the required library due to proxy server settings, download the `hsqldb1-1.0.0.jar` directly from [download.jetbrains.com](https://download.jetbrains.com/teamcity-repository/org/jetbrains/teamcity/hsqldb1/1.0.0/hsqldb1-1.0.0.jar) and place it to [`<TeamCity Data Directory>`](teamcity-data-directory.md)`/lib/jdbc`.

 ### Known Issues
 {id="known-issues-2024-07"}